The PyAutoGUI library can be used to control a mouse in Python.

 Scenario 1: Moving a mouse cursor to a specific location

-You can use the following syntax to move a mouse cursor to a specific location (note that you’ll need to specify the X and Y coordinates.
-The PyAutoGUI Documentation contains a simple Python program that would print the X and Y coordinates.
+To move a mouse cursor to a specific location (note that you’ll need to specify the X and Y coordinates.
+The PyAutoGUI Documentation contains a simple Python program to print the X and Y coordinates.
 Alternatively, you may use trial and error):

 import pyautogui